zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 # Features

 ## Working
-Restart combat after done with challenge.
+Restart combat after being done with challenge.

 Automatically refresh trailblaze power according to your settings (you decide what kind of ressources can be used).

-Exit the challenge completed screen when desired amount of rewards or waves are reached
+Exit the challenge completed screen when desired amount of rewards or waves are reached.

-Close game after reaching desired reward amount if that setting is set to true
+Close game after reaching desired reward amount if that setting is set to true.

+Revive characters that got downed in combat.

-Decide a character which gets ignored when they are down
+Decide a character which gets ignored when they are downed.

 supports farming materials, relics and bosses.
-Setting it to relics only counts waves so you can use it for any activity with the normal challenge completed screen
+Does support divergent Universe when in cycle mode.

 ## Planned
-Revive characters that got downed in combat
+All planned features have been added, there might still be additions in the future

 # Known Issues
 Does not yet retry if the whole team dies

-Reward tracking is somtimes behaving weird.
-Will be fixed in V2.0.1

 # How to use